nsadawi/openml-upload/java/README.md

-How to programmatically communicate with openML api using java The pkgs folder contains required java packages Remember to set up your class path to point to these packages when compiling the java code
+How to programmatically communicate with openML api using java The pkgs folder contains required java packages Remember to set up your class path to point to these packages when compiling the java code Don't forget to fill in username / password (line 18-19)